UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_BioAssay_PubMed_Recipes.md

 ## EDirect PubChem Entrez Links

 ### PubChem Compound --> PubMed Citations
-**Description:** Search for a CID in the PubChem Compound Database and retrieve related PubMed citations.
+**Description:** Search for a CID in the PubChem Compound Database and retrieve related PubMed linked references.

 In the below script, we use the `esearch` function to query the PubChem Compound database (`pccompound`) for CID 174076 within the Compound ID field, `[uid]`.
 The `esearch` results are then piped to `elink` finding related PubMed citations via the Entrez link `pccompound_pubmed`.
 Finally, we retrieve the results with `efetch` in XML format and extract out some bibliographic reference information using the `xtract` function.